-- 1. design code of ethics for an organisation - 2. examine ethical performance of an organisation - 3. distinguish between various types of values - 4. compare issues related to whistle blowing and other moral issues - 5. measure the level of participation of select companies/organisations related to social responsibility.
+- 1. demonstrate the design Code of Ethics for an organisation; - 2. discuss Ethical Performance of an organisation; - 3. describe and distinguish between various types of values; - 4. describe issues related to whistle blowing and other moral issues; - 5. interpret and measure the level of participation of select companies/organisations related to Social Responsibility.

-Unit Unit wise Weightage of Marks (in %) C&K A&A

-Unit 1: Introduction 20 V V

-Unit 2: Business Ethics Management 15 V √

-Unit 3: Human Values & Business 20 V √

-Unit 4: Moral Issues in Business 25 V V

-Unit 5: Corporate Social Responsibility (CSR) 20 V √
+Unit Unit wise Weightage of Marks (in %) C&K A&A Unit 1: Introduction 20 V √ Unit 2: Business Ethics Management 15 $\sqrt{}$ V Unit 3: Human Values & Business 20 V √ Unit 4: Moral Issues in Business 25 V √ √ Unit 5: Corporate Social Responsibility (CSR) 20 √ √